-Euclid and the forthcoming large-scale surveys - Rubin/LSST, Roman) - will benefit from unprecedentedly sampled areas of 1180 the sky, with an estimated number of observed sources up to the order of billions.
+Euclid and the forthcoming large-scale surveys - Rubin/LSST, Roman) - will benefit from unprecedentedly sampled areas of the sky, with an estimated number of observed sources up to the order of billions.
 At those scales, automated, accurate, and rapid methods to assess photometric redshifts and physical properties from the observables must be developed and tested.

-- 1185 In this study, we evaluated the performance of Phosphoros, a template-fitting algorithm, with four ML methods for the recovery of photo-zs, stellar masses, star-formation rates, and the SFMS: two CatBoost-based methods rooted in GBDT, a single-pass regressor (CSMR) and a chained regressor ensem- - ble (CCR); a simple and plain DLNN; and nnpz, an enhanced nearest-neighbors algorithm capable of handling the full parameter posteriors.
+In this study, we evaluated the performance of Phosphoros, a template-fitting algorithm, with four ML methods for the recovery of photo-zs, stellar masses, star formation rates, and the SFMS: two CatBoost-based methods rooted in GBDT, a single-pass regressor (CSMR) and a chained regressor ensemble (CCR); a simple and plain DLNN; and nnpz, an enhanced nearest-neighbors algorithm capable of handling the full parameter posteriors.
 As it is typical in ML applications, the quality of the recovered labels is inevitably limited by the number and quality of input information entering the model.
-Noisy features hamper a plain association between those and the labels, degrad- - ing the final performance.
+Noisy features hamper a plain association between those and the labels, degrading the final performance.

 In order to realistically quantify how reliable Euclid photozs and physical parameters will be, we simulated observations of both the EWS and the EDF with ground-based ugriz and Euclid filters (plus two IRAC channels for the latter).
-The simulations

-- 1200 filters (plus two IRAC channels for the latter).
-The simulations are obtained within the MAMBO workflow, an empirical method to extract galaxies' physical information from simulated light-cones.
-We also simulated an intermediate number of ROS mimicking what is expected from the Euclid auxiliary fields, obser- - vations of well-known fields in the sky where a wealth of ancillary multiwavelength data is available for optimal photometric and color calibration.
+The simulations are obtained within the MAMBO workflow, an empirical method to extract galaxies' physical information from simulated lightcones.
+We also simulated an intermediate number of ROS mimicking what is expected from the Euclid auxiliary fields, observations of well-known fields in the sky where a wealth of ancillary multiwavelength data is available for optimal photometric and color calibration.
 Finally, we run all the methods on an unperturbed version of the mocks, that is, without any photometric noise added and trained on the labels true values, serving as an unrealistic best-case scenario for the performance given that particular set of features (magnitudes and pairwise differences, the colors).

-We found how, in the unperturbed catalog, that set of 45 features is more than enough for the models to almost perfectly recover photometric redshifts and stellar masses (NMAD < 0.03, $f{out} < 0.3\%$).
-Things are more complicated for star-formation rates, with NMADs never falling below 0.16.
+We found how, in the unperturbed catalog, that set of 45 features is more than enough for the models to almost perfectly recover photometric redshifts and stellar masses (NMAD < 0.03, $f{\rm out}$ < 0.3%).
+Things are more complicated for star formation rates, with NMADs never falling below 0.16.
 This is expected, as the SFR correlates weakly with the input labels that sample the 0.3-1.8 μm observed-frame wavelength range but correlates strongly with the 8-1000 μm integrated luminosity (and monochromatic flux in the UV at 2800 Å rest-frame).

-When feeding the mock photometry to Phosphoros either for the EWS or the EDF, we observe a typical pattern where the vast majority of outliers are generated by 1225 low-z galaxies (z < 1) misplaced at 1.5 < z < 5, with predicted higher values of $\log{10}(M{\star}/M{\odot}) > 10$ instead of ~ 8.5, and $\log{10}(\text{SFR}/M{\odot} \text{ yr}^{-1}) > 0.5$ instead of -2 < $\log{10}(\text{SFR}/M{\odot} \text{ yr}^{-1}) < -1$.
-The SFMS is poorly recovered in the EWS, while better though sub-optimal results are observed

-1230 for the EDF, suggesting the need for better-suited, ad-hoc priors to adopt for template-fitting.
+When feeding the mock photometry to Phosphoros either for the EWS or the EDF, we observe a typical pattern where the vast majority of outliers are generated by low-z galaxies (z < 1) misplaced at 1.5 < z < 5, with predicted higher values of $\log{10}(M{\star}/M{\odot}) > 10$ instead of ~ 8.5, and $\log{10}(\text{SFR}/M{\odot} \text{ yr}^{-1}) > 0.5$ instead of $-2 < \log{10}(\text{SFR}/M{\odot} \text{ yr}^{-1}) < -1$ .
+The SFMS is poorly recovered in the EWS, while better though suboptimal results are observed for the EDF, suggesting the need for better-suited, ad hoc priors to adopt for template-fitting.